-Android 12 DP2 has a new, more compact widget picker
+Pixels on Android 12 DP2 have a new, more compact widget picker

 Android 12 DP2 subtly changes the app switcher